top of page

 EXCEPTIONAL GUARANTEE

-A unique assurance on the market, demonstrating our absolute confidence in the quality of our restorations.
+A unique assurance on the market, demonstrating our absolute confidence in the quality of our antique carpet restorations.

 100%